Hemanthreddy0321/ORM/README.md

 ## ALGORITHM

-### STEP 1:
-Clone the problem from GitHub
+1.Clone the problem from GitHub

-### STEP 2:
-Create a new app in Django project
+2.Create a new app in Django project

-### STEP 3:
-Enter the code for admin.py and models.py
+3.Enter the code for admin.py and models.py

-### STEP 4:
-Execute Django admin and create 10 Football players
+4.Execute Django admin and create 10 Football players

 ## PROGRAM
 ```